 ALSO READED can attach properties sans chargesheet against accused: Delhi HC Chargesheet filed against Congress MLA in rape case Kailash bar fire: Kalasipalya Police Inspector suspended Cabinet approves India-US pact on law enforcement training Image of lawyers in India not very good, says SC judge

+The petitioner said he had already filed a complaint with police on January 19.
 However there had been no action which forced him to file the petition in court, he said.